inaciobanu/Console-Finances/README.md

 You are required to submit BOTH of the following for review:

-* The URL of the deployed application is:
+* The URL of the deployed application is [here](https://inaciobanu.github.io/Console-Finances/)

 * The URL of the GitHub repository that contains your code is [here](https://github.com/inaciobanu/Console-Finances).
 ---

-## Copyright

-© 2022 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.

 [def]: Sample_screenshot.png